Macmod/STARS/README.md

 # Contributing

-Anyone can contribute to the project by [opening an issue](https://github.com/Macmod/STARS/issues/new) or by [submitting a pull request](https://github.com/Macmod/STARS/pulls).
+Contributions are welcome by [opening an issue](https://github.com/Macmod/STARS/issues/new) or by [submitting a pull request](https://github.com/Macmod/STARS/pulls).
+If you find any bugs please let me know - I don't have many test environments to validate every edge case.

 # Todo